 In this day of male-female equality, some may question whether or not the above still does or should occur.
 But before we cast stones for these trends on the male sector, we must realize that women, particularly young women, tend to promote the male dominance phenomena by following the mating gradient sometimes more rigidly than males.

 For example, in one study by Landis and Landis, 83 percent of the women stated they preferred husbands with more education than themselves.
 Furthermore, demographic data suggests that in first marriages, approximately 85 percent of the husbands are older than their wives.
 And it is my own observation that 90-95 percent of wives are shorter than their husband.

 All of these trends may have some rationale.
 But the one that would appear to have the least significance on the stability or satisfaction of a marriage would be the height factor.
 Why do husbands have to be taller than wives?

 Many young women tell me they want a husband they “can look up to” in a literal way.
 In addition, others tell me they feel more feminine if their husband or date is larger and taller.
 And some students suggest that men, in general, just happen to be taller than women.

 While this may or may not be true for any given age category, the fact remains that many men are hesitant to marry or even date women taller than themselves.
 And women are equally or even more reluctant to marry or date shorter men.

 Should height be a major factor in choosing a marriage partner?
-Not necessarily, but it likely will continue to do so.
-And because of this, many adequate and willing men and women will sometimes be passed by for marriage because they may happen to be a few inches too short or tall as the case may be.
+Not necessarily, but it will likely continue to be one.
+And because of this, many adequate and willing men and women may be passed by for marriage because they happen to be a few inches too short or too tall as the case may be.

-Hundreds of years ago the following was recorded in the Bible: “Look not in his countenance.
-Or the height of his stature for the Lord seeth not as man seeth; for man looketh on the outward appearance, but the Lord looketh on the heart.”
-(1st Samuel 16:7)
+Hundreds of years ago the following was recorded in the Bible: “Look not on his countenance, or on the height of his stature; for the Lord seeth not as man seeth; for man looketh on the outward appearance, but the Lord looketh on the heart” (1st Samuel 16:7).